Historical Background of Indian Constitution MCQ UPSC

 Option a – Devadatta

-(a) Medical Science
+(a) Medical sciences

 (b) Philosophy

-Option c – Buddhist Religious Philosophy
+Option c – Buddhist philosophy and learning

 (a) Avalokiteshvara